-The GMAT is a computer adaptive test which means that the difficulty level of questions changes depending on your answers to previous questions.
+The GMAT is a computer-adaptive test which means that the difficulty level of questions changes depending on your answers to previous questions.
 The test will get harder as you get harder questions correct, and easier as you get questions wrong, but the difficulty level of questions as well as the number of questions answered correctly will determine your final score.

-Understanding average GMAT scores & GMAT score range
+Understanding average GMAT scores & score range

 Looking at the stats for admitted students at different business schools can give you a good idea of the ballpark you should be aiming for.

 Most business schools will indicate the average GMAT scores for their admitted students.
-Some will also indicate the GMAT score range.
+Some will also indicate the score range.

 How do business schools view the GMAT?